 In depth images, one cannot always measure all joining surfaces explicitly due to occlusions, resulting in a reduced entropy.
 To compensate this we detect jump edges in the depth image.
 Since we know that there must exist another hidden surface behind each foreground edge, we approximate it by adding artificial measurements in viewing direction up to a distance that meets the biggest used histogram scale.
-A scheme is show in Fig. 3 We exclude interest points at partial occlusions in the background, since one cannot make any assumptions on the occluded surfaces.
+We exclude interest points at partial occlusions in the background, since one cannot make any assumptions on the occluded surfaces.